theorashid/theorashid.github.io/website.md

 ## work
 ### code
 [probabilistic-programming-packages](https://github.com/theorashid/probabilistic-programming-packages).
-Implementing the same forecasting model in many probabilistic programming languages from python, R and Julia.
+Implementing the same forecasting model in many probabilistic programming languages in python, R and Julia.
 [mortality-statsmodel](https://github.com/theorashid/mortality-statsmodel).
 Scalable hierarchical Bayesian models for modelling mortality over space and time, in nimble and numpyro.
 [numpyro](https://github.com/pyro-ppl/numpyro).
-Several contributions, including an example on spatiotemporal modelling, and the conditional autoregressive distribution
+Several contributions, including an example on spatiotemporal modelling, and the conditional autoregressive distribution.

 I'm also interested in [blackjax](https://github.com/blackjax-devs/blackjax), [aemcmc](https://github.com/aesara-devs/aemcmc), [dynamax](https://github.com/probml/dynamax), [pymc](https://github.com/pymc-devs/pymc), [GPJax](https://github.com/thomaspinder/GPJax), [nimble](https://github.com/nimble-dev/nimble), and would like to contribute more when I get some time.
 If you're a developer of one of those projects and have something I can work on, please get in touch.

 ### visualisations
 [Life expectancy for 6,791 communities in England](https://equitablehealthycities.org/focus-cities/london/mortality-map-england/).
 Interactive map of small-area life expectancy in England, written in D3.js.

+### media
+[Decades-long drop in life expectancy leaves the North more exposed to Covid](https://www.telegraph.co.uk/news/2021/10/12/decades-long-drop-life-expectancy-leaves-north-exposed-covid/).
+Sarah Knapton, The Telegraph.
+12 October 2021.

 ### thesis
 working on [it](https://theorashid.github.io/thesis/)

 ### publications
 Perviz Asaria, James E Bennett, Paul Elliott, Theo Rashid, et al. (2022).
-[Contributions of event rates, pre-hospital deaths and hospital case fatality to variations in myocardial infarction mortality in 326 districts in England: spatial analysis of linked hospitalisation and mortality data](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(22)00108-6/fulltext).
+[Contributions of event rates, pre-hospital deaths and hospital case fatality to variations in myocardial infarction mortality in 326 districts in England: spatial analysis of linked hospitalisation and mortality data](https://doi.org/10.1016/S2468-2667(22)00108-6).
 The Lancet Public Health.

 Elizaveta Semenova, Yidan Xu, Adam Howes, Theo Rashid, et al. (2022).
 [PriorVAE: encoding spatial priors with variational autoencoders for small-area estimation](https://royalsocietypublishing.org/doi/10.1098/rsif.2022.0094).
 Journal of the Royal Society Interface.